 3. Be prepared for ignorance.
 So many people asked questions about my diet, some out of genuine curiosity and others just damn right rude.

 4. Go vegan!
-A savoir for me was discovering all the tasty food I could eat that was labelled as ‘vegan’.
+A saviour for me was discovering all the tasty food I could eat that was labelled as ‘vegan’.
 Oreos, Co-op custard doughnuts and Bourbon biscuits are both amazingly dairy-free (I pretty much live on these) and some dark chocolate does not contain any dairy.
 Read the label and find an appropriate one.
 This way you can still get your chocolate fix if, like me, you are a self-confessed chocoholic.
 Some restaurants have great vegan menus too, including Zizis who do an awesome coconut-cheese base pizza.
 Wholefoods were another savior – they have an amazing vegan range, it is pricey but definitely worth a visit as a treat.

 5. When eating out, be prepared.
 I always researched online places we were going to check they had dairy free options, some places are great and sadly others not so much!
 I remember visiting a well-known Italian chain and only being able to have a side salad, epic fail.